NATO bombing of Yugoslavia: In favor of the campaign

-President Clinton's Department of State also claimed Yugoslav troops had committed genocide.
+President Clinton's US Department of State also claimed Yugoslav troops had committed genocide.
 The New York Times reported, "the Administration said evidence of 'genocide' by Serbian forces was growing to include 'abhorrent and criminal action' on a vast scale.
 The language was the State Department's strongest up to that time in denouncing Yugoslav President Slobodan Milošević."
 The Department of State also gave the highest estimate of dead Albanians.
 In May 1999, Defence Secretary William Cohen suggested that there might be up to 100,000 Albanian fatalities."
 Post-war examinations revealed these statements and casualty figures to have been exaggerated.

 Five months after the conclusion of NATO bombing, when around one third of reported gravesites had been visited thus far, 2,108 bodies had been found, with an estimated total of between 5,000 and 12,000 at that time; Yugoslav forces had systematically concealed grave sites and moved bodies.
-Since the war's end, after most of the mass graves had been searched, the body count has remained less than half of the estimated 10,000 plus.
+Since the war's end, after most of the mass graves had been searched, the body count has remained less than half of the 10,000 plus estimated.
 It is unclear how many of these were victims of war crimes.

-The United States House of Representatives passed a non-binding resolution on 11 March 1999 by a vote of 219–191 conditionally approving of President Clinton's plan to commit 4,000 troops to the NATO peacekeeping mission.
+On 11 March 1999, the US House of Representatives passed a non-binding resolution by a vote of 219–191 conditionally approving of President Clinton's plan to commit 4,000 troops to the NATO peacekeeping mission.
 In late April, the House Appropriations Committee approved $13 billion in emergency spending to cover the cost of the air war, but a second non-binding resolution approving of the mission failed in the full House by a vote of 213–213.
-The Senate had passed the second resolution in late March by a vote of 58–41.
+The US Senate had passed the second resolution in late March by a vote of 58–41.